-While we’re all for making an honest living with hard work and hustle, there’s nothing quite like the joy a bit of free money brings, now is there?
+While we’re all for making an honest living, there’s nothing quite like the joy a bit of free money brings.

-Of course this is hardly something that happens every day – typically on birthdays, at Christmas or when a family member feels generous.
+Of course this is hardly something that happens every day.
+Typically it’s only on birthdays, at Christmas or when a family member feels generous that we get an unexpected cash boost.
 But if you’re lucky and know just where to look, you may find free money in other surprising places too.

-Here’s our quick guide for claiming back money from organisations and companies you may not even know are in your debt.
+Here’s our quick guide on claiming back money from organisations and companies you may not even know are in your debt.

 - Gas and electricity companies